-Simulation Results
+8. Simulation Results

-Thanks to the spectacular decline in the cost of massively parallel super-computers, we are able to present here the result of long simulations of two-dimensional lattices of Rössler schemes.
+Thanks to the spectacular decline in the cost of massively parallel supercomputers, we are able to present here the result of long simulations of two-dimensional lattices of Rössler schemes.
 These have square arrays of 400 by 400 nodes, each coupled by diffusion of the z-variable from its four nearest neighbors.
-This means, approximately, that the two-dimensional laplacean of z at a given node modulates the control parameter b in equation (3) above.
-The response diagram of the Rössler scheme, with b in the range [0,2], is shown in Figure 2.
-Note that the chaotic attractors with b around 0.2 are bracketed by three-periodic windows.
+This means, approximately, that the two-dimensional laplacean of z at a given node modulates its control parameter b in equations (1) above.
+The response diagram of the Rössler scheme, with b in the range [0, 2], shown in Figure 2, shows that the chaotic attractors with b around 0.2 are bracketed by three-periodic windows.

-The nodes begin with random initial conditions, chosen in the domain, $u \in [-10, 10], v \in [-10, 10], z \in [0, 20]$, and all have the same value of the control parameters, a = b = 0

-0.2 and c = 5.7, in the chaotic regime.
+The nodes begin with random initial conditions, chosen in the domain, $u \in [-10, 10], v \in [-10, 10], z \in [0, 20]$, and all have the same value of the control parameters, a = b = 0.2 and c = 5.7, in the chaotic regime.
 Thus, there is no master bank manipulating the controls, and sync develops solely from mathematical cooperation of the policy decisions of the nodes.
-The diffusion rate in the z direction is chosen in the range, $D \in [0, 5]$.
+The diffusion rate in the z direction is chosen in the range, $D_z \in [0, 5]$.

-This corresponds to coupling the schemes:
+This corresponds to coupling many copies of the scheme:

-$$u' = au + v \tag{4}$$
+$$u' = au + v$$

-$$v' = -u - z \tag{5}$$
+$$v' = -u - z$$

-$$z' = b + (v - c)z + d \tag{6}$$
+$$z' = b + (v - c)z + d$$

 where d is now the control parameter, linked to the z values of the four nearest neighbors by diffusion.
 In other words, the b parameter is modulated around a base value of 0.2 by the diffusion factor, d.
-The boundary conditions in this simulation are periodic, that is, the lattice resides on a torus.
+The boundary conditions in this simulation are periodic, that is, the lattice resides on a 2D torus.

-The visualization strategy is to show the instantaneous states of the z-value at each node as a color: from blue (at z = 0) to red (at z = 25).
-Where we see a blue zone, a ring or disc for example, we are observing phase synchrony in the z variable, the one with the hook, or spike, behavior.
-The color code is shown in Figure 5.
+Our main visualization strategy is to show the instantaneous states of the z value at each node as a color: from blue (at z = 0) to red (at z = 25).
+Where we see a blue zone, a ring or disc for example, we are observing phase synchrony in the z variable, the one with the spike behavior.
+The color code is shown in Figure 6.

-We may understand this phase coherence, and the variation of synchronous phases across the two-dimensional lattice of nodes, by means of Zeeman's visualization strategy.14 We imagine the lattice as a square paper napkin.
+We may understand this phase coherence, and the variation of synchronous phases across the two-dimensional lattice of nodes, by means of Zeeman's visualization strategy.16 We imagine the lattice as a square paper napkin.
 At a given instant in the simulation, the scheme at each node has instantaneous values of (u, v, z) and also d.
 Thus we may map the paper napkin into the standard cell, the four-space of (u, v, z, d).